vonal-project/example-vonal-plugin/README.md

 ### Toturial - If you want to use JSX :
 1. Clone this repository
 2. Run `npm i` from this directory
-3. Run `npm dev` for development
+3. Run `npm dev` to build the code
-4. Run `npm start` for production build